AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 common occurrence.
 Most of the time, these variables are used to store previous values of variables or expressions to which we want to refer in our assumptions.
-They are especially useful to refer to initial values of parameters and expressions which cannot be accessed using the :ada:`‘Old` attribute outside of the subprogram's postcondition.
+They are especially useful to refer to initial values of parameters and expressions which cannot be accessed using the :ada:`'Old` attribute outside of the subprogram's postcondition.

 For example: